Hutch–Kinahan feud: 2019

-Lee Boylan shot, March 2019
+Lee Boylan attempted murder - March

-24 year-old Lee Boylan was shot three times and critically injured on 6 March 2019.
+24-year-old Lee Boylan was shot three times and critically injured on 6 March 2019.
 He was driving a van on Blakestown Road in Clonsilla close to the scene of the murder of Boylan's friend Eric Fowler over two months previously.
 A BMW 3 Series that was involved in the shooting was found burnt out on nearby Saddlers Drive.

 Boylan was an associate of the Kinahan cartel and it is unclear if they organised his shooting or if the Hutch gang were behind it.
+Boylan has life changing injuries.